Affordable Housing Action Plan

 Clallam County HOusing Solutions Committee

 The Board of County Commissioners for Clallam County established a Housing Solutions Committee (HSC) per County Resolution 32, 2022 - Establishing the Housing Solutions Committee.
-Meeting Agendas, Meeting Minutes and the Resolution for the HSC are found on the HSC website.
+Meeting Agendas, Meeting Minutes and the Resolution for the HSC are found on the HSC webpage.
 One Sequim representative sits on the HSC.
 The current representative is Councilor Lowell Rathbun.

 The City Council requested an informational update regarding homesharing and what other agencies are doing.
 During Council conversation about the issue, the University of Washington Homeshare Study Policy Recommendations for the Washington State Senate Housing and Local Government Committee report was referenced and used as a starting point for the research.